 Superannuation tax considerations

 You may choose to invest in a Term Deposit as part of your superannuation strategy.
-Although your money is locked away for a certain period of time, it’s typically only taxed at 15% rather than at your current marginal tax rate.

 If this is something you’re interested in, it’s probably a good idea to chat to a Financial Planner, who can answer questions and help with your super strategy.